 To best mitigate the threat that network connections present, organisations must go straight to the source.
 In particular, the company must ensure that, if the PLC is connected to a company web server and internet, it is as secure as possible.
 Not only that, but a hardware root of trust is integral to successful security measures.

 As mentioned earlier, attackers may wish to manipulate transactions of information to cause disrupt and downtime.
 Given this, organisations must endeavour to use encryption keys to protect against interception of the data.
 In some instances, you may be able to create private networks guarded by PLC network keys for the equipment only.
 It's not overly fiddly business, as all components on the same local area network can share a network encryption key to securely exchange data.

 Sadly, with PLCs, you win some and you lose some.
-However, despite the security hassle they come with, they're a hell of a lot better than their traditional counterparts.
+However, despite the security hassle they come with, they're a of a lot better than their traditional counterparts.

 Why is cybersecurity now a political issue?
 Find out, here.